-Also, Cleavland Clinic explains in their article, “The evidence so far says apple cider vinegar is safe for most people in small amounts.
-But Czerwony (researcher) says to keep in mind that it hasn’t been approved to treat any health conditions.”
+Also, Cleveland Clinic explains in their article, “The evidence so far says apple cider vinegar is safe for most people in small amounts.
+But Czerwony (researcher) says to remember that it hasn’t been approved to treat any health conditions.”

 Is all Apple Cider Vinegar the same?

 Below I will discuss if there is a place for Apple Cider Vinegar in the carnivore diet; I will say it now, in my book, there is no place for supermarket-style Apple Cider Vinegar.
-There is only one possible argument for properly made Apple Cider Vinegar in the carnivore diet.
+Only one possible argument exists for properly made Apple Cider Vinegar in the carnivore diet.

-I do want to mention upfront that the hardcore carnivore dieters will not condone Apple Cider Vinegar in their diets.
+I want to mention upfront that hardcore carnivore dieters will not condone Apple Cider Vinegar.

-If you are thinking about consuming apple cider vinegar, then you should look for apple cider vinegar with “Mother.”
+If you are considering consuming apple cider vinegar, you should look for apple cider vinegar with “Mother.”

-When apple cider vinegar contains “Mother,” this means it still has bacteria, yeast, and protein while also being unfiltered and unrefined.
+When apple cider vinegar contains “Mother,” it still has bacteria, yeast, and protein while also being unfiltered and unrefined.

-The bottle will say that the vinegar contains the “Mother,” and you will be able to tell because the sediment will be settled at the bottom of the bottle.
+The bottle will say that the vinegar contains the “Mother,” and you can tell because the sediment will be settled at the bottom of the bottle.
 If you shake the bottle, the vinegar will be cloudy.

 One of the most trusted organic brands is Braggs.
 Check out this link to see what I’m talking about.